LISE-B26/pylabcontrol/README.md

-PyLabControl is a software environment for controlling scientific equipment for laboratory experiments.
+PyLabControl is a software environment to control scientific equipment for laboratory experiments.
 It
 +	interacts with any equipment that supports a python interface
 +	executes user-created scripts for complex experimental control sequences
 +	visualizes experimental data utilizing the standard python matplotlib library